algolia/instantsearch/docgen/src/guides/custom-backend.md

 });
 ```

-Once your proxy server is ready, we get back to the frontend and are going to create a search client able to communicate with this server.
+Once your new route is ready, we get back to the frontend and are going to create a search client able to communicate with this server.

 ## On the frontend: call your new backend routes